boyter/boyter.org/content/posts/overcoming-fraud-or-how-i-built-my-own-index-for-searchcode.md

 Sure its lossy, and we might miss some of the records, but at least it should run quickly.
 In addition we can adjust our prime numbers based on how busy the server is.
 Higher primes for less accuracy when busy and lower when not.
 A quick check...

 I created our 200 million records, and then put in some weighted counts so we got clusters of numbers.
+The smallest prime I used here was about 89 which sped things up.

 ```
 sample filter time 97